openanalytics/s3-algo/README.md

 * Is the algorithm considerate with respect to other processes that want to use the same network interface/link?
 For example in the case of congestion.
 It does implement increasing back-off intervals after failed requests, but the real effect on a shared network should be tested.

 ## Algorithm details
-The documentation for `UploadConfig` serves to illuminate the workings of the algorithm.
+The documentation for `UploadConfig` may help illuminate the components of the algorithm.
-A running exponential average of the upload bandwidth is estimated and used in the calculation of timeout intervals.
+The currnetly most important aspect of the algorithm revolves around deciding timeout values.
+That is, how long to wait for a request before trying again.
 It is important for performance that the timeout is tight enough.
+The main mechanism to this end is the estimation of the upload bandwidth through a running exponential average of the upload speed (on success) of individual files.
+Additionally, on each successive retry, the timeout increases by some factor (back-off).

 ## Examples
 ### `perf_data`